carmencchow/cyclistic_casestudy/README.md

 trip_duration,
 distance_in_meters
 ```
-our final table has been cleaned with 5 newly created variables:
+Our final table has been cleaned with 5 newly created variables:

 ![final](https://github.com/user-attachments/assets/76aefd03-0a3d-45bd-821c-2c21768dabd6)

 Our data cleansing is done.
-Let's see what trends and patterns our analysis will reveal.
+Let's see what trends and patterns our analysis reveals.

 <h2>4.
 Analyze</h2>